cbisaccia78/OckhamJSON/README.md

 # Usage:

     /*
+        First:

             Create a custom (Template) for your particular use case:

             (Templates) are C structs which contain the expected structure of your incoming JSON data.

             Structure it like this:

-    */
-    Template myCustomTemplate = { . . . };
+                struct Template {

-    /*
+                };
+                typedef struct Template Template;

+        Second:
             Create custom (Storage) which implements your template

             (Storage) will be a struct that contains your JSON text data in the way you need it to.

+            Structure it like this:

+                struct Storage {

+                };
+                typedef struct Storage Storage;

+        Third:
+            Call the following function:

+                int deserializeFromTemplate(char *jsonText, Template t, Storage s);

+            This function attempts to populate the Storage struct with parsed JSON text data in the manner specified by the Template.

+            It will return 0 on failure and 1 on success.

     */

+    //Actual example:

+    Template myCustomTemplate = { . . . };
     Storage myCustomStorage = { . . . };

-    /*
-        parses through json text

-        if jsonText looks like Template t:
-            populate storage with jsonText
-            return 1
-        else
-            return 0

-    */
     deserializeFromTemplate(char *jsonText, Template t, Storage s);